Anant-Arora/Apartment-Rental-Dashboard/README.md

 The project follows a standard Flask application structure, separating backend logic, frontend templates, static assets, and database scripts for clarity and maintainability.

+---

+## Conclusion
+This Project provides a complete online interface for listing, booking, and managing apartments.
+It simplifies the rental process by connecting tenants and landlords on a single platform with secure authentication, role-based dashboards, booking management, and payment tracking.

+This project helped in building strong skills in full-stack development, Flask routing, database design with MySQL, session handling, and stored procedures.
+It not only delivers a functional solution for real-world rental management but also serves as a practical learning experience in developing scalable and efficient web applications.